Years 1 & 2 (ages 5-7 years)

 We have extended the provision of language input in Year 1 and 2, enabling more children to further develop their language proficiency.
 Up to 150 most frequently used simplified Chinese characters are introduced through the Advanced Reading Programme for more able Chinese speakers.
 We have also devised and produced a range of easy-to-read Chinese stories to cater for those children in the early stages of language learning, which provides them with increased opportunities to speak Chinese at home.

 Carrying out surveys is one of the learner-centred activities employed in Year 2 Chinese lessons.
 This kind of activity helps the learner to turn input into intake.
-This “children-to-children interaction” makes the exchange of information meaningful; they are engaged and motivated to complete the task, applying what they have learned in a natural way.
+This “children-to-children interaction” makes the exchange of information more meaningful; they are engaged and motivated to complete the task, applying what they have learned in a natural way.
+Year 2 children also begin to develop their writing skills; they learn to write a few key words from memory through a variety of engaging tasks.

 At Tanglin, children are encouraged to develop a passion for English through a creative, inspiring and innovative curriculum.
 We believe that English is best taught through exciting, challenging and well-organised lessons where all children are motivated to achieve their full potential whilst developing the key skills of reading, writing, speaking and listening.
 The stimulating learning environments and high quality resources which the children access are effective tools in engaging children so that they are able to express their ideas throughout a range of contexts and learning styles.

 Sharing and listening to exciting stories encourages a love of reading throughout Years 1 and 2.
 Children are motivated to read and write a wide range of genres and to express their ideas using a variety of media.
 Children discuss the texts which they have read with enthusiasm and enjoy taking part in individual, shared and guided reading sessions.
-Writing is an integral part of the English curriculum and children are encouraged to write imaginatively within a range of meanings and contexts.
+Writing is an integral part of the English curriculum and children are encouraged to write imaginatively in a range of contexts, using basic punctuation and applying their phonic knowledge to spell.

 Our outstanding curriculum is continually adapted to suit the learning needs and interests of our children, and teachers are effective in using a range of assessment strategies to monitor and target all pupils so that every child is able to achieve their full potential.